 The trend of putting big hero shots at the top of a home page has been around for several years now.

-As screen resolutions get higher in definition and internet speeds increase, expect to see more and more sites use the hero area for streaming background videos.
+As screen resolutions get higher in definition and internet speeds increase, expect to see more and more sites use the hero background for streaming videos.